Omaha Car Accident Lawyer

-You should talk to a competent car accident lawyer about these critical matters.
-Tall to a lawyer that has experience with personal injury car accident cases in Omaha.
+It would be best if you talked to a competent car accident lawyer about these critical matters.
+Talk to a lawyer that has experience with personal injury car accident cases in Omaha.
 Talk to Steve Howard.

-Car accident lawyer, Steve Howard, does not charge a fee to meet and talk about a case.
+Car accident lawyer, Steve Howard, does not charge a fee to meet with you and talk about a case.

 And unlike most lawyers, Steve encourages potential clients to speak with more than one law firm before retaining him as counsel.
-Hiring a lawyer does not automatically mean the case goes to court.
-Most cases do not.
+Hiring a lawyer does not automatically mean your case goes to court.
+Most cases do not go to court.
 Most lawyers settle cases.
-But if you hire a lawyer who never goes to court and never litigates cases, the insurer will likely try and get you to settle for much less.
+But if you hire a lawyer who never goes to court and never litigates cases, be mindful that the insurer will likely try and get you to settle for much less.

 Have you been in a car accident?
 Know your rights with Steve Howard Law

-Health insurance companies will most often resist Nebraska’s “made whole” doctrine, which provides that you must be made whole before the subrogation/reimbursement interest is enforceable.
+Health insurance companies will most often resist Nebraska’s “made whole” doctrine.
+This doctrine provides that you must be made whole before the subrogation/reimbursement interest is enforceable.
 Unless the adverse driver has very high liability insurance limits, group health insurers should, in the end, compromise their claimed interest to either zero or well below its sums paid.
 The exception is with ERISA cases.
 These are details Steve Howard can explain when he meets with you personally about your car accident case.